 Be careful, and do your best not to fall asleep in your glitter makeup.
-My biggest suggestion is to use olive oil or coconut oil on a damp cotton makeup pad, hold it over the glitter makeup for a few seconds, and then remove the glitter in soft, gentle swipes.
+My biggest suggestion is to use olive oil or coconut oil for skin on a damp cotton makeup pad, hold it over the glitter makeup for a few seconds, and then remove the glitter in soft, gentle swipes.

 If you prefer to use an eye makeup remover, make certain it is an oil-based one for the best results.
 If you don’t have a brand in mind, olive oil and coconut oil are always best!